matloff/fasteR/README.md

 Now, how did the men's dots come out black and the women's red?
 The first record in the data was for a man, so black was assigned to men.
 And why black and red?
-They are chosen from a list of default colors;
+They are chosen from a list of default colors, in which black precedes red.
-again, details in a future lesson.

 There are many, many other features.
 More in a future lesson.